 Bootstrap includes dozens of utilities—classes with a single purpose to reduce the frequency of highly repetitive declarations.

-to an element or a subset of its sides with shorthand classes.
+Assign margin or padding to an element or a subset of its sides with shorthand classes.
 Includes support for individual properties, all properties, and vertical and horizontal properties.
-All classes are multiples on the global default value, 1rem
+All classes are multiples on the global default value, 1rem.

 The classes are named using the format: {property}{sides}-{size}